-DS As Treated Analysis
+DS As-treated Analysis

-The as treated analysis of management strategies of degenerative spondylolisthesis are shown in Table 17.
+The as-treated analysis of management strategies of degenerative spondylolisthesis is shown in Table 17 on the following page.
 In the absence of crossovers, the effectiveness of the fusion strategy is higher and the effectiveness of the conservative care strategy is lower than in the ITT analysis.

 Conservative care produces moderate improvement in back pain but not in back function.
 Interspinous spacers produce a large/substantial improvement in back pain.
-Fusion produces a large/substantial improvement in back pain and a moderate improvement in back function in all patients.
+Fusion produces a large/substantial improvement in back pain and back function in all patients.
 Costs of conservative care in this analysis are much lower, and the costs of interspinous spacers and surgery are higher than in the ITT analysis.
-Interestingly, QALYs increase in the AT analysis for all management strategies, although the difference in QALYs between surgery and conservative care increases somewhat (1.28-1.30 vs. 1.19).
+The quality of life of fusion (1.31) and interspinous spacers (1.29) is somewhat larger than the quality of life of the conservative care strategy.